Crowe Global

-Crowe Global, commonly referred to as Crowe, previously Crowe Horwath International, is a multinational professional services network.
-It is the 9th largest global accounting network in the world by revenue.
-The network consists of more than 220 firms with over 42,000 employees in 130 countries.
+Crowe is a multinational professional services network, headquartered in New York, United States.
+It is the 8th largest global accounting network in the world by revenue.
+The Crowe network is composed of member firms of Crowe Global (previously Crowe Horwath International) a Swiss Verein registered in Zurich, Switzerland.
+The network consists of more than 220 firms with over 40,000 employees in 150 countries and more than 750 offices.

 Crowe provides audit, tax, consulting, enterprise risk and financial advisory services.
-In FY 2018, the network earned a record US$4.3 billion in aggregate revenues.
+In FY 2024, the network earned a record US$5.8 billion in aggregate revenues.

 History

 In 1915, Hungarian immigrants Ernest and Edmund Horwath founded Horwath & Horwath in New York.
 The original practice focused on the hospitality industry.
 The practice later expanded to include accounting, audit and tax offerings.
 In 1967, it merged with Laventhol Krekstein Griffith & Co. to become Laventhol & Horwath.

 Crowe Chizek was established in 1942 in South Bend, Indiana, by Fred P. Crowe Sr. and Cletus F. Chizek.
 Previously, Crowe had worked in public accounting for many years and also served as the St. Joseph County auditor for eight years.
 Chizek was head of the accounting department at the University of Notre Dame and also worked part-time in public accounting.
 Following the death of Fred P. Crowe Sr. in 1952, Cletus F. Chizek reorganized the firm as Crowe, Chizek and Company and two firm personnel, M. Mendel Piser and Fred P. Crowe Jr., became partners.
 The first legal partnership of Crowe Chizek and Company was formulated in 1962 with six founding partners: Cletus F. Chizek, M. Mendel Piser, Fred P. Crowe Jr., Robert W. Green, Joseph A. Bauters and John J. Pairitz.

 By 1960, the umbrella organization Horwath & Horwath International Associates (HHIA) was established.